-E-book bundles are a large group of e-books, and usually a collection of bonus offers and extras (e-courses, etc) for a really low price—for a very short amount of time.
-My e-book has been in several of these over the years.
+Bundles are a large group of e-books, e-courses, and usually bonus offers for a really low price—for a very short amount of time.
 Here’s a current bundle:

-1. If some of the included e-books are already on your wish list.
+1. If some of the included e-books & e-courses are already on your wish list.

-Let’s say you were already wanting to buy my e-book, along with five or six others.
-Outside a bundle, seven e-books might total around $60-80.
-For half that price, you’d get all those e-books, plus a bajillion more.
-So, a bundle sale is a great time to buy these e-books collectively, even if you’re only interested in a few.
+Let’s say you were already wanting my course, Upstream Field Guide.
+Or, two or three others.
+Outside a bundle, this might cost around $60-80.
+For half that price, you’d get my course, all those e-books, plus tons more.
+So, a bundle sale is a great time to buy these things collectively, even if you’re only interested in a few.

-2. If you’re also on the fence about some of the other e-books.
+2. If you’re also on the fence about some of the other things.

 If you think you might want to buy some of the e-books or courses included in the bundle, but aren’t really sure about paying full-price, well, now here’s your chance to buy them way cheaper.

-And if you decide you don’t like some of the books, no huge financial harm done.
+And if you decide you don’t like them, no huge financial harm done.

-3. If you know of some people who’d love the e-books as gifts.
+3. If you know of some people who’d love these things as gifts.

 With most bundles, you’re buying around 100 items for about thirty bucks.
 Divvy that up, and it makes for some really affordable gift giving.
-(And by this, I mean printing an e-book on quality paper and having it nicely bound.
-Please be respectful of the authors’ copyrights, and only give one copy to one person on your gift list—you’re buying one copy of each e-book here.)
+Yep—you can give what you don’t use (one per person, of course—you’re buying one of each item in a bundle).

-4. If you like supporting bloggers you read for free.
+4. If you like supporting online entrepreneurs you read for free.

 Head here to buy the current e-book bundle (and when you buy through this link, you’ll help support The Art of Simple—so thank you).

-If you buy this bundle, don’t feel overwhelmed when the files land in your inbox.
-I like to organize the files in Dropbox, upload others to my Kindle, and occasionally print and bind a few others.
+If you buy this bundle, don’t feel overwhelmed at all the files.
+I like to organize the e-books in Dropbox, upload others to my Kindle, and occasionally print and bind a few others.
 In Dropbox, I’ve made a folder called “E-Books,” and as soon as I download each e-book, I immediately put them in their sub-folder category:

 Then I tap into each folder when I have time and the topic is on my mind.
 They’re not going anywhere, so there’s no rush to consume All The Information.
 I enjoy e-book bundles much better this way.